syncfusion-content/wpf-docs/wpf/OLAP-Chart/Series.md

 ---
 layout: post
-title: Series | OLAP Chart | Syncfusion
+title: Series in WPF Olap Chart control | Syncfusion
-description: Information about the data points plotted in the rectangular co-ordinate system in OLAP Chart control.
+description: Learn about Series support in Syncfusion WPF Olap Chart control and more.
 platform: wpf
 control: OLAP Chart
 documentation: ug
 ---

-# Series
+# Series in WPF Olap Chart

 Series are the data points plotted in the rectangular co-ordinate system.